-Turmeric contains more than 300 naturally occurring components including beta-carotene, ascorbic acid (vitamin C), calcium, flavonoids, fiber, iron, niacin, potassium, zinc and other nutrients.
+Turmeric contains more than 300 naturally occurring components including beta-carotene, ascorbic acid (vitamin C), calcium, flavonoids, fibre, iron, niacin, potassium, zinc and other nutrients.
 But the chemical in turmeric linked to its most highly touted health effects is curcumin.
 I LOVE to cook with Turmeric and often add it to things like soups, smoothies, stir-fries, popcorn… you name it!

 Yes, this is carrageenan, that additive that thickens store-bought ice cream.
 When applied to the skin, Irish moss acts as a demulcent, which means it soothes inflamed or irritated skin.